6 Badass Content Writing Examples That Are Actually Useful

 A badass product page converts features into benefits.
 It starts with one big benefit, it includes many other benefits in little easily digestible lists (no more than 8 bullet points), and it includes the nitty gritty features for the weirdos who are into that shit (there’s always some).

 Let’s look at another content writing example.
-Here’s Apple doing a great job of turning features into benefits.
+Here’s Apple doing a great job of turning features into benefits (take this content writing sample and save it, brother—this is fucking great content creation).

 The text from Apple: